Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies: Properties of the general loop model

+which was first established in \cite[Page 6]{BBG12b}.
 We have denoted by $A_{l,\ell}$ the generating series of sequences of faces visited by a loop, which are glued together so as to form an annulus, in which the outer boundary is rooted and has length $l$, and the inner boundary is unrooted and has length $\ell$.
 Compared to the notations of \cite{BBG12b}, we decide to include in $A_{l,\ell}$ the weight $n$ for the loop crossing all faces of the annulus.
 We call $G_l$ the \emph{renormalized face weights}.
-Note that, although $g_l$ could be zero for $l = 1,2$ and for $l \geq l_0$, $G_1,G_2$ and $G_l$ for $l \geq l_0$ are a priori non-zero.
+Note that, although $g_l$ could be zero for $l = 1,2$ and for $l \geq l_0$, with $l_0<\infty$ a certain maximum allowed length, $G_1,G_2$ and $G_l$ for $l \geq l_0$ are a priori non-zero.
 For this reason, it was necessary to consider the model of usual maps with general face weights \eqref{usualmap}, while we could restrict e.g. to faces (visited or not) of perimeter larger of equal to $3$ in the definition of the general $O(n)$ loop model.

 In all what follows, unless explicitly mentioned, the generating series of usual maps $\mathcal{F}^{(\mathsf{g},k)}$ will always be specialized to the renormalized face weights $(G_1,G_2,\ldots)$.